 - Practice thought-stopping.
 Stop gloomy thoughts immediately.
 Refuse to replay a stressful situation as negative, and it may cease to be negative.

 - Reframe the issue.
 Try looking at your situation from a new viewpoint.
 Instead of feeling frustrated that you''re home with a sick child, look at it as an opportunity to bond, relax and finish a load of laundry.

 - Adopt a mantra.
 Create a saying such as, "I can handle this," and mentally repeat it in tough situations.

 - Create an assets column.
-Imagine all of the things that bring you joy in life, such as vacation, children and pets.
-Then call on that list when you're stressed.
-It will put things into perspective and serve as a reminder of life's joys.
+Imagine all of the things that bring you joy in life: vacation, children, pets.
+Then call on that list when you''re stressed.
+It will put things into perspective and serve as a reminder of life''s joys.

 - Look at the big picture.
 Ask yourself, "Will this matter in a year or in five years?"
 The answer is often no. Realizing this makes a stressful situation seem less overwhelming.

 Stressors good and bad are a part of every life.
 Practice applying these techniques to balance your stress equation.
 With practice, that once-hefty backpack will become your private bag of tricks.
 Soon, you''ll be able to pull out just the tool that will keep you hiking through life at a steady clip.